camptocamp/docker-consul-demo/README.md

 - [ ] Test on swarm
 - [ ] Port to an AWS ECS stack with CloudFormation
 - [ ] Add a demo of internal load-balancing using the haproxy container with the short service name
+- [ ] Prioritize local containers (with weights) on the proxy (using the IP address in the service registration?)